xHunterW/Credit-Card-Optimization-Tool/README.md

 # Features

-Assigns one card per category to maximize cashback less annual fees.
+Assigns one card per user-defined category to maximize cashback less annual fees.
 Optional 0% “NoCard” fallback so you’re not forced into a money-losing choice.
 Optional wallet cap (e.g. “pick at most 3 cards”).

 # Outputs: